UNAR Holiday Hours

 TMU

-How do I set up an account?
+How do I set up a TMU account?

-If you have been or currently are a CNA in the state of Utah, you already have a TMU account.
-If you are currently enrolled in a NATCE program, your instructor will enter basic information about you in order to set up your account.
+If you are currently enrolled in a NATCE program, your instructor will enter basic information about you in order to set up your TMU account.
+You will then want to log into your TMU account and enter the remainder of your information.

 What if I can't remember my log in information?

-Go to https://ut.tmuniverse.com/, select Sign In and then click on “I forgot my password.”
+Go to ut.tmutest.com, select Sign In and then click on “I forgot my password.”
 From there you can enter your email address and click on Recover Account.
 A password reset link will be sent to your email account.
 If you do not remember the email address on file with TMU, you can choose to answer the 4 questions listed, and click on Recover Account.
 You will then be able to update your email address and password and then click on Reset Password.
 You can then log in with your email address and new password.

 What is TMU?

-TMU is the software program that is used to provide certification testing and maintain registry records.
-Upon completion of a training program or by means of reciprocity, each individual is assigned their own personal portal in TMU along with a username and password.
-You will have access to this portal throughout your CNA career, using it to keep your contact information up to date and accessing certification renewal documents.
+Upon completion of a training program or by means of reciprocity, each individual is assigned their own personal account in TMU along with a username and password.

 Abuse and Filing Complaints

-What can I do if I have a complaint against my training program, a testing site or UNAR?
+What can I do if I have a complaint against my training program, a testing site, or UNAR?

 What do I do if I suspect a patient is being abused?